diwakarojha/diwakarojha.github.io/blogs_pages/NLP_tf_idf.md

 so to capture word dependence we use N grams. where if n=2 , we use 2 word combination and find out vector representation.

+One might alternatively consider a collection of character n-grams, a representation resilient against misspellings and derivations.